 With food and service that is as memorable as the iconic backdrop, Pierpont’s at Union Station has been referred to as “the culinary jewel” of Kansas City.

 When you dine at Pierpont’s Union Station, the best steakhouse in Kansas City, named after famed railroad entrepreneur John Pierpont Morgan, you’ll be transported back to the 1930s and 1940s in opulent surroundings.

 Pierpont embodies ‘old school’ grandeur, from the lofty ceilings to the 30-foot-tall antique mahogany bar.
 However, the steaks and lamb chops and trout almondine, and cioppino remain the primary attractions at this steakhouse.

 Walnut and pear salad, as well as lobster tails, receive great reviews.
-Add a trademark steak enhancement for a nominal cost, such as coffee and ancho chili rub, blue crab, or béarnaise sauce.
-A la carte sides include garlic whipped potatoes, farro risotto, and Swiss chard.
+Add a trademark steak enhancement for a nominal cost, such as coffee and ancho chilli rub, blue crab, or béarnaise sauce.
+A la carte sides include garlic-whipped potatoes, farro risotto, and Swiss chard.
 Mussels, calamari, rabbit, and crab are among the appetizers available for $10.